-Are Insects The Future Of Food?
+Are Insects the Sustainable Future of Pet Food?

 The European Union and the United Nations have long recognized the importance of finding sustainable protein sources for animal feed.